61st Golden Globe Awards

-The 61st Golden Globe Awards, honoring the best in film and television for 2003, were held on January 25, 2004 at the Beverly Hilton Hotel in Beverly Hills, California.
+The 61st Golden Globe Awards, honoring the best in film and television for 2003, were held on January 25, 2004, at the Beverly Hilton Hotel in Beverly Hills, California.
 The nominations were announced on December 18, 2003.

 The Lord of the Rings: The Return of the King won the most awards, with 4 (including Best Motion Picture – Drama).
 Cold Mountain received the most nominations, with 8 (winning 1, Best Supporting Actress).
 Big Fish had the most nominations (4) without a single win.

+The ceremony was watched by a record-setting audience of 26.8 million people.

 Winners and nominees

 These are the nominees for the 61st Golden Globe Awards.
 Winners are listed at the top of each list.

 Film

 The following films received multiple nominations:

 The following films received multiple wins:

 Television

 The following programs received multiple nominations:

 The following programs received multiple wins: